Sakshidandekar/rms_with_oops/README.md

 To start the application, run the main.py file:
 - python main.py
 This will start the Restaurant Management System and open the main menu with various options to manage the restaurant.

-Main Functionalities:-
-1. Manage Menu: Add or remove items to/from the menu.
-2. Place Order: Select items from the menu and place an order.
-3. Generate Bill: Automatically calculate the total amount for an order.
-4. View Reports: Display information such as total sales, number of orders, etc.
-5. Manage Staff: Add, update, or remove staff members and assign them roles.